 Just blend a cup of fresh (or frozen) fruit with yogurt or milk together with microgreens.
 Of course, you can add honey, chia seeds, and other ingredients too.

-Low in calories but high in antioxidants like glutathione and vitamins C and E, wheatgrass is among the most popular microgreens for smoothies.
-Other popular smoothie ingredients are pea shoots, broccoli, beets, kale, and radish.
+Wheatgrass is among the most popular microgreens for smoothies, low in calories but high in antioxidants like glutathione and vitamins C and E. Other popular smoothie ingredients are pea shoots, broccoli, beets, kale, and radish.

 #2.
 Layer Them in Your Sandwiches and Burgers

 Raw microgreens can be added to sandwiches, wraps, burgers, tortillas — basically anything.
-By using them in wraps and even quesadillas, you can add crunch and texture to your food while enjoying substantial nutritional benefits.
+Using them in wraps and even quesadillas adds crunch and texture to your food while enjoying substantial nutritional benefits.

 Radish greens are an excellent choice for those who want to add a more earthy flavor and crunchy texture to their wraps.
 Because of their strong taste, they’re similar to arugula (another microgreen), which has a bitter, slightly peppery flavor.